 Observe proper electrostatic discharge procedures (ESD) when handling the drive and circuit boards.
+Failure to comply may result in ESD damage to the drive circuitry.

-Do not perform a withstand voltage test on any part of the drive.
+Do not perform a withstand voltage test or megger test on any part of the drive.